rewbycraft/AerIRC/README.md

 I hope to get a maven repo up for this soon-ish.
 No promises.

+## Unsupported stuff:

+IRC numberics: 004, 005, 265, 266 as they are not important at all.

 ## Special thanks

 * *[Zarthus](http://zarth.us/)* for helping me out and fielding questions regarding the IRC protocol and being an overal good friend.